fleetdm/fleet/handbook/business-operations/README.md

 When a candidate clicks applies for a job at Fleet, they are taken to a generic Typeform.
 When they submit their job application, the Typeform triggers a Zapier automation that will posts the submission to `g-business-operations` in Slack.
 The candidate's job application answers are then forwarded to the applicable `#hiring-xxxxx-202x` Slack channel and the hiring manager is @mentioned.

 ##### Candidate correspondence email templates
-Fleet uses [certain email templates](https://docs.google.com/document/d/1E_gTunZBMNF4AhsOFuDVi9EnvsIGbAYrmmEzdGmnc9U) when responding to candidates.
-This helps the company meet our commitment of replying to all applications within one business day.
+Fleet uses [certain email templates](https://docs.google.com/document/d/1E_gTunZBMNF4AhsOFuDVi9EnvsIGbAYrmmEzdGmnc9U) when responding to candidates as part of the recruiting, interviewing, and hiring processes.
+These templates help us live our value of [🔴 empathy](https://fleetdm.com/handbook/company#empathy) and meet the company's aspiration to reply to all job applications within one business day.

 #### Hiring restrictions